 LMU-DCOM AND ORAU PILOT AOA CATEGORY 1-A ONLINE CME PROGRAM FOR ANYTIME/ANYWHERE ACCESS AND PARTICIPATION “INCREASING PATIENT SAFETY"

-December 16, 2013 - Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) in Harrogate, Tenn., in partnership with Oak Ridge Associated Universities (ORAU) radiation emergency medicine physicians and experts has created an online Continuing Medical Education (CME) program entitled “Increasing Patient Safety: An Online CME Activity for Osteopathic Physicians.”
+December 16, 2013 - Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) in Harrogate, Tenn., in partnership with Oak Ridge Associated Universities (ORAU) radiation emergency medicine physicians and experts has created an online Continuing Medical Education (CME) program entitled “Increasing Patient Safety: Recognition and Management of Acute Local Radiation Injury."

 The release date for the online CME program is December 16, 2013.
 The two-hour online program will address acute local radiation injuries, providing a deeper understanding of the subject matter through the study of current publications, addressing related case study issues and with a panel discussion highlighting subjects of concern for osteopathic physicians.
 Primary care physicians will usually be the first health care providers to see the conditions that result from accidental or malevolent overexposure to ionizing radiation.
 This online CME will deliver education and training curricula to address the time and resource constraints of the busy practitioner who traditionally does not have the time or resources to engage in disaster medicine CME offerings.